rust-lang/rfcs/text/0738-variance.md

 Since these parameters are unused, the inference can reasonably conclude that `AtomicPtr<int>` and `AtomicPtr<uint>` are
-interchangable: after all, there are no fields of type `T`, so what difference does it make what value it has?
+interchangeable: after all, there are no fields of type `T`, so what difference does it make what value it has?
 This is not good (and in fact we have behavior like this today for lifetimes, which is a common source of error).